Health Services @ Carroll College

 We have one Registered Nurses on staff and one Nurse Practitioner who provide a wide variety of services: prescriptions for minor ailments, referrals to other medical professionals, flu shots, immunizations, suture removals, laboratory testing, STI testing, and pap smears.
 There isn't a fee to see the nurse or nurse practitioner; however, there may be a minimal fee for laboratory testing and immunizations.
 Unfortunately, we do not bill to insurance, but our laboratory and immunization fees are minimal and we can help you get reimbursed from your insurance company.
 Appointments are recommended but not always necessary.
 A nurse practitioner offers a weekly clinic

 Our nurse practitioner, Denise Smigaj, sees students every Tuesday afternoon from 1:30 - 5:45, during the fall and spring semesters when school is in session.
 She provides assistance for students who may need medical prescriptions called into a local pharmacy.
 Please call for an appointment!

-Students with Religious Exemptions need to provide the Wellness Center with a notarized Religious Exemption Form from the state which they reside in at the beginning of every school year.
+Students with Religious Exemptions need to provide the Wellness Center with a notarized Religious Exemption Form from the state which they reside in at the beginning of EVERY academic year.

 Kerri Rigsby RN, Director of Health Services